sedostheatre/sedos.co.uk/input/shows/2026-next-to-normal.md

 With a thrilling rock score, this powerful, Tony Award-winning musical invites us to look more closely at what a family hides between closed doors, allowing us to witness private lives from just beyond the threshold.

+Reviews of *Next to Normal* on Broadway said:

 "It is much more than a feel-good musical; it is a feel everything musical.
 A brave, breathtaking musical!"\
 *The New York Times*